AnthonyRC7/National-Highway-Decongestion-ETL-Pipeline-Using-Airflow/README.md

 # National-Highway-Decongestion-ETL-Pipeline-Using-Airflow

 ## Problem Statement

-National highways experience congestion due to poor coordination and visibility across toll operators.
-Each operator maintains traffic data using different IT systems and file formats.
-The goal of this project is to create a centralized pipeline that processes and unifies this heterogeneous data, enabling better decision-making for traffic flow optimization.
+National highways experience significant congestion due to poor coordination and limited visibility across toll operators.
+Each operator maintains traffic data in different IT systems and file formats, causing inconsistencies in data exchange and analysis.
+Without a unified approach, decision-making for traffic flow optimization becomes inefficient, leading to delays and economic losses.

+## Goal
+This project aims to create a centralized pipeline that processes and unifies heterogeneous toll data, enabling seamless integration across toll operators.
+By standardizing data formats and enhancing coordination, the solution will facilitate real-time traffic analysis and improved decision-making, ultimately reducing congestion and enhancing highway efficiency.

 ## Technologies Used